 5 Things From The Past You Should Tell Your Partner

-You should tell your partner about any medical procedures you’ve gone through which might affect your sex life and/or fertility.
+You should tell your partner about any medical procedures you’ve gone through that might affect your sex life and/or fertility.
 If you don’t disclose it early on and they find out later, they might feel betrayed.

 While neither of you should be digging too deep to find out every last detail about the other one’s sexual history, you should have an idea about any STDs they might’ve had, when was the last time they’ve been tested, etc.

 If you don’t mention the exact number of people you’ve been with and your partner gets to know later, it might not be that big a deal.
-But if you’ve been engaged or married before, have children with one(or more) of your ex(s), you need to tell your partner about it.
+But if you’ve been engaged or married before, and have children with one(or more) of your ex(s), you need to tell your partner about it.

 Any past trauma might affect the relationship negatively.
 If you have sexual trauma that makes you sensitive to certain things and you’ve got some triggers, sharing that with your partner is important.